FoilFields/Drive/README.md

 ### Coding
-**If you are a modder** you could lend us a helping hand by documenting, fixing or even refactoring our code Anything in the TODO list, I accept github changes
+**If you are a modder** you could lend us a helping hand by documenting, fixing or even refactoring our code

+Or you can do anything in the TODO list, I accept github changes

 ### Misc
-You could also work on a wiki I guess but I'm pulling at straws here actually you probably wouldn't considering how much stuff changes
+You could also work on a wiki I guess but I'm pulling at straws here

+actually you probably wouldn't considering how much stuff changes

 ## TODO (code-wise)